EpiCoronaHack/Hackathon2020/Team Flight/Data/README.md

 You're welcome to use only the raw data returned from the server.
 But if you choose to export the transformed schedules data, keep the following in mind:

-> The raw data contains departure and arrival time **without** the date for every flight schedule.
+> 1. The raw data contains departure and arrival time **without** the date for every flight schedule.
 To obtain the departure and arrival times with date, we make an assumption that none of the flights have travel duration longer than day.

+> 2. The schedules with missing arrival airport information are omitted.

 #### Transformed Data Schema